alpatricio10/sdm_lab1/README.md

 - PartD_BaliasinaPatricio.py: This script contains the graph algorithm queries for Part D.

 ## How to Run
+- Run PartA.2_BaliasinaPatricio_Extraction_References.py to retrieve a list of original papers (~560) with paperIDs, keywords, venue type and references.
+This outputs a CSV file called papers_combined.csv.
+This must be placed in the same directory as PartA.2_BaliasinaPatricio_Extraction_Async_Fetching_Fields.py, which should then be run to extract all the other required fields for papers.
+This step outputs 4 CSV files containing all the required information for the graph.
+- Run PartA.2_BaliasinaPatricio_Preprocessing.py to process the data for loading into Neo4J.
+The CSV files from the previous step should be placed inside a final_output directory.
+This outputs separate CSVs corresponding to each node and edge to be uploaded into the graph.
+- The CSV files from the previous step must be placed in the /import directory of Neo4J.
+In our case, we used a docker image where the /import directory is located within the src folder.
+Run PartA.2_BaliasinaPatricio_Upload.py to create and populate the graph database.
+- Run PartA.3_BaliasinaPatricio.py to extend the graph with the additional required information in Part A.3.

 ## Notes
 - The /data folder contains the output after the preprocessing step.
 This can then be used to upload the data into the graph database.